-Students/still at school.....HHG.FtEd=1 or TEA = 96 / QEduc.AnyEd (BU)Severely mentally impaired...this may be given in notes at the block QCare.
+Students/still at school HHG.FtEd=1 or TEA = 96 / QEduc.AnyEd (BU)

+Severely mentally impaired this may be given in notes at the block QCare.

-NeedHelpStudent Nurses/Apprentices...QJobDes.
+NeedHelp

+Student Nurses/Apprentices QJobDes.
 Title

-QCurst.
+Youth Training trainees QCurst.
 Train = 1

-QCare.
+Carers QCare.
 GiveHelp = 1 & Freq = 1

 Only if the person is caring

 for a non-relative